Tom Melhuish 6 min read

 Pros of a long-term business energy contract

 • Contract period: The contract period is typically anything over 1 year.
-Some business energy suppliers offer up to 5 years.
+Some business gas suppliers offer up to 5 years.
 If you are a large business energy user, some suppliers may even offer up to a 10-year business energy contract to win your business.

 • Budgeting: Securing a fixed-term contract for longer than 1 year gives you security for your business, letting you know what you will be paying, and makes budgeting easier.